Ask, Link, Collaborate Technical Assistance Program

 The New Hampshire Governor's Commission on Alcohol & Other Drugs authorized the use of state funds to implement a technical assistance program aimed at supporting practices and organizations to Ask the Question and operationalize its intent in policies and practices.

 In 2021, a pilot program will be available for 40 practices that assess, treat and refer Service members, Veterans and their families for substance use risk (primary focus being SUD providers).
 The program will spread awareness of the importance of identifying Service members, Veterans and their families and how to effectively link them to appropriate treatment, services and resources in order to promote harm reduction and prevent substance use.
 The program will last 12 months and include three phases--training, implementation, and evaluation.
+All applications must be received no later than 12pm Friday, August 6, 2021 for consideration.

 - Free consultations & coaching to assist your leadership team to develop a plan for identifying and serving Service members and Veterans;